prometheus/prometheus/docs/migration.md

 ...
 ```

-Or, if you're using Docker, then you would:
+Or, if you're using Docker, then the follow snippet would be used:

 ```
 TODO